Download the PDF

 Studies show that early access to palliative care for seriously ill patients improves their quality of life and in some cases even prolongs it.
 This is achieved through care planning based on open, honest communication about severity of illness and medical treatment options; effective pain and symptom control; and highly coordinated care that addresses the physical, emotional, social and spiritual aspects of dealing with serious illness.
 Palliative care has also been shown to lower health care costs through reduced emergency room visits, time in the hospital and use of intensive care services.

-The Catholic Health Association (CHA) works in partnership with others to advocate access to high-quality palliative care, including: The Supportive Care Coalition; Advancing Excellence in Palliative Care, a coalition of Catholic health care organizations committed to promoting excellence in palliative care; and the American Cancer Society's Cancer Action Network, the nation's leading cancer advocacy organization and founder of the Patient Quality of Life Coalition, focused on enacting consensus-based public policies that improve patient quality of life.
+The Catholic Health Association (CHA) works in partnership with others to advocate access to high-quality palliative care, including: The American Cancer Society's Cancer Action Network, the nation's leading cancer advocacy organization and founder of the Patient Quality of Life Coalition, focused on enacting consensus-based public policies that improve patient quality of life.

 CHA supports several means to ensure all who need palliative care have access to it at the right time and at the right place:

 - Revise Regulatory and Financing Mechanisms — Current regulatory and reimbursement systems encourage the overuse of procedural services and the underuse of assessment, evaluative and supportive services that are critical to high quality palliative care.
 CHA supports policies that encourage health care organizations across settings and physicians, advance nurse practitioners and others with appropriate training to provide palliative care services, including consultation and direct care